PavelDymkov/puppeteer-io/README.md

 # Puppeteer-IO

-> Library for tests with Puppeteer using Jest or Mocha

 **Puppeteer-IO** is a library for [Puppeteer](https://github.com/GoogleChrome/puppeteer) that parallelizes code execution into two streams: the command input stream to the browser and the stream of receiving messages from the browser.
 **Puppeteer-IO** was created for writing tests, when it is necessary to check whether some code was called.
 For this purpose, use the ```console.log``` call to retrieve messages from the browser.